Road House (2024 film): Development

-In November 2013, Metro-Goldwyn-Mayer Pictures began development on the film with Rob Cohen directing and Michael Stokes writing.
+In November 2013, Metro-Goldwyn-Mayer began development on the film with Rob Cohen directing and Michael Stokes writing.
 In September 2015, Cohen and Stokes had vacated the project while mixed martial arts (MMA) fighter Ronda Rousey was cast in the lead role with filming projected to begin sometime the following year.
 The next month, Nick Cassavetes boarded the film as writer and director.
 The project was then put on hold until November 2021, when MGM began another attempt, with Jake Gyllenhaal set to star and Doug Liman to direct.
 The studio prioritized the film despite Gyllenhaal and Liman's individual commitments to Guy Ritchie's The Covenant and Everest.
 A search for a new writer began to revise a previous draft by Anthony Bagarozzi and Chuck Mondry.
 By August 2022, Sheldon Turner had turned in a rewrite of the script.
 Ultimately, Bagarozzi and Mondry received final screenplay credit, with story credit given to the duo and the original's story writer David Lee Henry.

 Early on, Amazon gave Gyllenhaal and the filmmakers a choice between a $60 million production budget and a theatrical release or an $85 million budget and have the film go straight to streaming, and they decided on the latter.